bpmn-miwg/bpmn-icon/README.md

 ```

 The relationship's `source` and `target` MUST point to the `id` of the `bpmn:definitions` root element.
+Note that the [relationship XML example in the BPMN specification text](https://www.omg.org/spec/BPMN/2.0/PDF?page=93) is not schema-valid.

 Icons are referenced from `BPMNDiagramElements` using `icon:iconRef`: